monicavaladao/metasamples/README.md

 # About this repository

-This repository contains the source code of the manuscript entitled "Investigation of SAEAs’ metamodel samples for computationally expensive optimization problems", written by Mônica A. C. Valadão, André L. Maravilha and Lucas S. Batista, submitted to the *IEEE Access* journal ([url](https://ieeeaccess.ieee.org/)).
+This repository contains the source code of the manuscript entitled "Investigation of SAEAs’ metamodel samples for computationally expensive optimization problems", written by Mônica A. C. Valadão, André L. Maravilha and Lucas S. Batista, submitted to the *Evolving Systems* journal ([url](https://www.springer.com/journal/12530)).

 # About this work